yegor256/blog/_drafts/abstract.md

 (book 42 mysql).title > t
 {% endhighlight %}

-It's possible to apply some arguments to an astract object leaving other attributes still free.
+It's possible to apply some arguments to an abstract object leaving other attributes still free.
 For example, this would make another abstract object, still requiring the `id` to be specified in order to become a _closed_ object: